 Smith emphasized the importance of families being led by fathers.
 His vision of a reinvigorated patriarchy resonated with men and women who had not thrived during the market revolution, and his claims attracted those who hoped for a better future.
 Smith’s new church placed great stress on work and discipline.
 He aimed to create a New Jerusalem where the church exercised oversight of its members.

 Smith’s claims of translating the golden plates antagonized his neighbors in New York.
 Difficulties with anti-Mormons led him and his followers to move to Kirtland, Ohio, in 1831.
 By 1838, as the United States experienced continued economic turbulence following the Panic of 1837, Smith and his followers were facing financial collapse after a series of efforts in banking and money-making ended in disaster.
-They moved to Missouri, but trouble soon developed there as well, as citizens reacted against the Mormons’ beliefs.
-Actual fighting broke out in 1838, and the ten thousand or so Mormons removed to Nauvoo, Illinois, where they founded a new center of Mormonism.
+They moved to Missouri, but trouble soon developed there as well, as citizens reacted against the Church members’ beliefs.
+Actual fighting broke out in 1838, and the ten thousand or so members of the Church of Jesus Christ removed to Nauvoo, Illinois, where they founded a new center of Mormonism.

 SECULAR UTOPIAN SOCIETIES